Full course description

 - Describe the world view that has led to policies in the United States that have contributed to poor health outcomes.

-- Provide an alternative narrative to the dominant narrative about creates health.
+- Provide an alternative narrative to the dominant narrative about what creates health.

 - Outline the components of the Triple Aim of Health Equity.